A Free Spirit Who Never Wanted Marriage

 What do you think of this article?

 Leave a comment at the bottom of the page.
-We never publish your email address.
-We just need to know you're human.
+We love to hear your opinions.